-BugWright2 is delivering an advanced autonomous robotic technology that will encompass different platforms in one ecosystem executing a full-fledged qualitative inspection and cleaning service in ship's outer hull aiming at minimizing lead operational time and complying with reporting and regulatory schema.
-In this deliverable, a first approach to identify user needs that BugWright2 technology will be called to satisfy, was made.
-Needs were captured internally from project partners, but extensive feedback is planned to be retrieved from a workshop that will be organized so to establish a more concrete and robust system requirements identification and use case definition.
+BUGWRIGHT2 is delivering an advanced autonomous robotic technology that will encompass different platforms in one ecosystem executing a full-fledged qualitative inspection and cleaning service in ship's outer hull aiming at minimizing lead operational time and complying with reporting and regulatory schema.
+In this deliverable, a first approach to identify user needs that BUGWRIGHT2 technology will be called to satisfy, was made.
+Needs were captured internally from project partners, but also feedback retrieved from the workshop with stakeholders held remotely on the 6th of October 2021.